 Of course, there are other options.
 Kajabi is very popular but has a monthly fee associated with it.
 With prices ranging from $100-$300 per month, it just worries me to add that kind of expense.
 Who needs that?
 Plus, while Kajabi is a phenomenal system (another one is Customer Hub), you don’t own your membership site – they do!

 For me, I want something that integrates into my website – something that I own and control – but hey, that’s just me!
 I also love getting away from the monthly recurring charge, and you should too, because you have enough expenses in your business, right?

 As you might have guessed, I love WishList and highly recommend it.
 Again, if you need a team to help you set that up, just send me a message and I’d be happy to go over pricing and set up options with you.
 We can get you set up within a few hours and train you how to pick up the ball and run with it from there.

 In the next and final blog post on How to Create a Membership Website, we’ll get into the most effective way to market, boost membership and increase value.

-If you thought these tips were helpful, please help me share it on your favorite social network by using the share buttons below!
+If you thought these tips were helpful, please help me share them on your favorite social network by using the share buttons below!
 Thank you for your support!